Circular chromosome

 A circular chromosome is a chromosome in bacteria, archaea, mitochondria, and chloroplasts, in the form of a molecule of circular DNA, unlike the linear chromosome of most eukaryotes.

-Most prokaryote chromosomes contain a circular DNA molecule – there are no free ends to the DNA.
-Free ends would otherwise create significant challenges to cells with respect to DNA replication and stability.
-Cells that do contain chromosomes with DNA ends, or telomeres (most eukaryotes), have acquired elaborate mechanisms to overcome these challenges.
-However, a circular chromosome can provide other challenges for cells.
-After replication, the two progeny circular chromosomes can sometimes remain interlinked or tangled, and they must be resolved so that each cell inherits one complete copy of the chromosome during cell division.
+Most prokaryote chromosomes contain a circular DNA molecule.
+This has the major advantage of having no free ends (telomeres) to the DNA.
+By contrast, most eukaryotes have linear DNA requiring elaborate mechanisms to maintain the stability of the telomeres and replicate the DNA.
+However, a circular chromosome has the disadvantage that after replication, the two progeny circular chromosomes can remain interlinked or tangled, and they must be extricated so that each cell inherits one complete copy of the chromosome during cell division.

 Replication

 The circular bacteria chromosome replication is best understood in the well-studied bacteria Escherichia coli and Bacillus subtilis.
 Chromosome replication proceeds in three major stages: initiation, elongation and termination.
 The initiation stage starts with the ordered assembly of "initiator" proteins at the origin region of the chromosome, called oriC.
 These assembly stages are regulated to ensure that chromosome replication occurs only once in each cell cycle.
 During the elongation phase of replication, the enzymes that were assembled at oriC during initiation proceed along each arm (replichore) of the chromosome, in opposite directions away from the oriC, replicating the DNA to create two identical copies.
 This process is known as bidirectional replication.
 The entire assembly of molecules involved in DNA replication on each arm is called a replisome.
 At the forefront of the replisome is a DNA helicase that unwinds the two strands of DNA, creating a moving replication fork.
 The two unwound single strands of DNA serve as templates for DNA polymerase, which moves with the helicase (together with other proteins) to synthesise a complementary copy of each strand.
 In this way, two identical copies of the original DNA are created.
 Eventually, the two replication forks moving around the circular chromosome meet in a specific zone of the chromosome, approximately opposite oriC, called the terminus region.
 The elongation enzymes then disassemble, and the two "daughter" chromosomes are resolved before cell division is completed.